emory-libraries/Pattern-Library/src/_patterns/20-atoms/buttons/01-button~link.md

 ### Description

 The button link atom allows you to include a hyperlinked button within another pattern.
 Use this button to redirect users to another page.
-Optionally, buttons can include an icon.
+Optionally, link buttons can include an icon.

 ### Best Practices